codemicro/initGit/.github/README.md

 ## License

-Distributed under the ISC License.
-See `LICENSE` for more information.
+Distributed under the MIT License.
+See `LICENCE` for more information.